Day 2 of Driving to Utah

 The drive near Denver was absolutely breathtaking.
 The beautiful scenery really perked us up.
 We just couldn’t wait to get to our new hometown!

 At another point, traffic backed up a bit.
-We weren’t sure what happened and we began to see unusual debris in the road.
-We figured it out just as we saw what was left of a large pull behind camper.
+We weren’t sure what happened and we began to see unusual debris on the road.
+We figured it out just as we saw what was left of a large pull-behind camper.
 The vehicle and family looked ok, but the camper was completely destroyed.
 The best way to describe it was it looked like a soaking wet cardboard box was dropped and everything in it was breakable.
-The accident demolished everything and you had to look for the scattered pieces that belonged together to even decide that the object had been.
+The accident demolished everything and you had to look for the scattered pieces that belonged together to even decide what the object had been.
 This image has really stuck in my head as we drive our own motorhome across Utah.

 Overall, this stretch of driving was unique and stunning.
 Lots of flowing water in the creeks, beautiful cliffs with evergreen trees, rocks and boulders, etc. This is a part of Colorado that we definitely want to explore more.

 It was dark as we drove through Utah so we weren’t sure what the terrain was like.
 We purposely made that stretch of drive during daylight hours one year later when returning from an Indiana visit.
 It’s another gorgeous area!

 Keith’s Fun Facts

 - The total drive time was 36 hours*

 - Total hours, including stops, hotel stay, and time change, were about 46 hours.

 *Google maps says 24 hours, but with the U-haul, we weren’t always able to reach the speed limit.